A lot or a little?

 The producers attracted some decent talent to act as Clark's foils, but neither the stuck-up neighbor (Julia Louis-Dreyfus), nor the disgusting second cousin (Randy Quaid), nor the boss who stiffs Clark on his Christmas bonus (Brian Doyle-Murray) generate any laughs to speak of.
 The Griswald kids might as well be cardboard cutouts with their eyes permanently rolled.
 One inherent problem parents will have with this movie is how it juxtaposes juvenile humor with sexually suggestive scenes and strings of profanity.

-Is there a temptation on the part of movie-makers to essentially repeat a winning formula?
+Why is there a temptation on the part of movie-makers to repeat a winning formula?
+Can you think of some examples?

 If you've seen the other Chevy Chase Vacation movies, did you find anything in this movie surprising?